-The Collective Complaints procedure was introduced by the Additional Protocol providing for a system of collective complaints adopted in 1995 and which entered into force in 1998.
+The collective complaints procedure was introduced by the Additional Protocol providing for a system of collective complaints adopted in 1995 and which entered into force in 1998.

-The aim pursued with the introduction of the procedure was to increase the effectiveness, speed and impact of the implementation of the Charter.
-The collective complaints procedure has strengthened the role of the social partners and non-governmental organisations by enabling them to directly apply to the European Committee of Social Rights for rulings on possible non-implementation of the Charter in the countries concerned, namely those States which have accepted its provisions and the complaints procedure.
+The aim pursued with the procedure was to increase the effectiveness, speed and impact of the implementation of the Charter.
+The collective complaints procedure has strengthened the role of the social partners and non-governmental organisations by enabling them to directly apply to the ECSR for rulings on possible non-implementation of the Charter in the countries that have accepted its provisions and the complaints procedure.

 - the European social partners:

-- Employers’ organisations and trade unions in the country concerned.
+- representative trade unions and employers’ organisations in the country concerned.

 Furthermore, any State may grant representative national non-governmental organisations (NGOs) within its jurisdiction the right to lodge complaints against it.
 So far only Finland has done so.

-If a complaint is considered admissible by the European Committee of Social Rights, it adopts a decision on the merit of complaint.
-This decision establishes whether a State’s law and/or practice is or is not in compliance with one or more provisions of the Charter.
-The decision is forwarded by the Committee to the parties and, in view of its follow-up, to the Committee of Ministers of the Council of Europe.
-The decisions adopted by the European Committee of Social Rights in the framework of this monitoring mechanism are published and can be consulted in the HUDOC Charter database.
+If a complaint has been considered admissible by the ECSR, the grounds of the complaint are then examined and a decision on the merits is adopted by the ECSR.
+This decision establishes whether a State’s law and/or practice is or not in compliance with one or more provisions of the Charter.
+The decision is forwarded by the ECSR to the parties and, for the purpose of its follow-up, to the Committee of Ministers of the Council of Europe.
+The decisions adopted by the ECSR are published and can be consulted in the European Social Charter Database HUDOC.